Broken Mirror's Blog

 We all went about our business.
 We drilled, baby, drilled.

-Ignored all of the broken pieces—swept them all aside: good riddance.
+Ignored all of the broken pieces—swept them all aside.

 With more destruction.